 This temple is free to visit and is located in central Ubud, known as the Lotus Temple because of its beautiful lotus filled pod, this temple complex is gorgeous and transmits a sense of peace and calm.
 (Free)

 Where to stay in Bali on a budget

 There are plenty of cheap guesthouses in Bali where you can stay on a budget.
 Remember that prices are negotiable, especially in the low season.
 You can look into affordable Airbnb options, but the best areas for backpacker budgets are Seminyak, Ubud and Kuta/Legian.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
 We have also written an extensive guide on Where to stay in Bali.

 One of the best budget hostels in Bali is Puri Garden Hotel and Hostel with prices for a dorm room starting from 14 euros per night.
 This hotel has a pool, free breakfast, free yoga classes every morning making every penny worth it.
 The friendly staff organise tours, social activities and events make this one of the best hotels in Bali.